Draft Minutes 12 November 2025

 5) County Council/District Council matters

-SKDC are proposing 3 unitary authorities:
+LCC are proposing 2 or 3 unitary authorities.

 A Greater Lincolnshire For All (ELDC, SHDC, BB) are proposing 2 unitary authorities: